yuyang339/cs140e-21spr/labs/README.md

     output for communicating with your laptop, which will turn out to be very useful later when we do networking.

-    In addition, you'll have the startling surprise of seeing first hand that --- despite the wildly different domain --- your test generating code from last lab is basically identical to how you transmit bytes using the UART protocol and your scope code is basically how you receive bytes.
+    Finally, you'll have the startling surprise of seeing first-hand that
+    --- despite the wildly different domain --- your test generating code from last lab is basically identical to how you transmit bytes using the UART protocol and your scope code is basically how you receive bytes.
+It's *interesting* when methods used to solve apparently different problems in very different domains turn out to be almost equivalant.

 At this point you should be much more comfortable understanding how the hardware works, what the machine code means, and how to reason about low